Tuesday, 20 November

 Prime Minister Jacinda Ardern has called Climate Change the nuclear-free issue for her generation.
 The Government is embarking on major changes to address the challenges ahead.
 The insurance sector globally and locally faces significant risks and opportunities, so we will explore in some depth what these are.
-A senior representative of the Government will open the conference.
+Hon.
+Kris Faafoi, Minister for Civil Defence and Commerce and Consumer Affairs will open the conference.

 For any Government, the complexity and cost of reducing climate change risk through adaptation is immense.

 These international perspectives will be accompanied by on the ground New Zealand insights.